SethArchambault/CastleFortify/README.md

 4. Make your change, Update the commit summary, click Commit changes!

 >   Thanks so much!
->   Right now the codebase is a bit cluttered, but I will have a cleaner version of the code for v1.

 [Or Try The Pro Way](https://github.com/SethArchambault/CastleFortify/wiki/Contributing)